 The problems plaguing many luxury and department stores is quite simply they do not articulate and deliver a consistent shopping experience.

-When I keynoted at the Retail Excellence conference in Dublin, Ireland earlier this year, I went into over twenty stores looking for an exceptional experience.
+When I keynoted at the Retail Excellence conference in Dublin, Ireland, I went into over twenty stores looking for an exceptional experience.
 Not one associate spoke to me.
 They were clustered together talking about their personal lives or hiding behind counters using their phones or tablets to virtually leave the store.

 But one store came through…Ted Baker.
 The young man engaged me, was curious, shared a bit of his story, and added energy to the store by his presence.
 It made it easy for the many shoppers to engage.